Jackenmen/little-helpers/README.md

 Note: This works with an assumption that the default branch is set on a remote called `origin`

+### git-br

+This script shows a deduplicated list of local and remote branches along with tracking remote and last commit's description, date, and its short hash.

+The output is sorted in reverse chronological order and additionally favours branches that are local-only or are only on the `origin` remote by showing them before all other branches.
+This is meant to make it easier to find *your* recent work.

+Each entry on the branch list takes two lines which, while making it less concise, allows it to show more of the commit message and is, arguably, more readable.

 ### git-createbranch

 This script creates a branch and automatically "creates" and tracks the remote branch.